OfficerClucks/Notes-For-CS-3823/Chapter 1 Notes.md

 - q0 ∈ Q is the **start state**, and
 - F ⊆ Q is the **set of accept states** (final states).

+A **Language** of machine M is the set of strings that M accepts.
+- Notation: L(M) = A
+  - We say that M recognizes A or that M accepts A